SojeLavis/AnsibleNotes/README.md

         msg: "This is task 2"

     - block:
-      - name: Task 3
+      - name: Task 1 of Block 1
         debug:
-          msg: "This is task 3"
+          msg: "Executing block 1, Task 1"

-      - name: Task 4
+      - name: Task 2 of Block 1
         debug:
-          msg: "This is task 4"
+          msg: "Executing block 1, Task 2"

       rescue:
-        - name: Task 5
+        - name: Rescue 1
           debug:
-            msg: "This is task 5"
+            msg: "Executing Rescue 1"

       always:
-        - name: Task 6
+        - name: Always 1
           debug:
-            msg: "This is task 6"
+            msg: "Executing Always section"
+      when: //Condition
 ```
+In this example, tasks 1 and 2 will run normally.
+Then, tasks 3 and 4 will be run within the block when the condition is met.
+If any task within the block fails, then the rescue section will be executed (in this case, task 5).
+Finally, the always section will be executed no matter what (in this case, task 6).

 ## Ansible Collections